Global Warming & Sea Turtles

 The effects of global warming are having enormous impacts on sea turtles and other wildlife.
 The rate of global warming far exceeds the abilities of animals to adapt naturally to such dramatic environmental changes.
 Sea level rise from the melting of polar ice is already contributing to the loss of beach and sea turtle nesting habitat.
 Weather extremes, also linked to climate change, mean more frequent and severe storms which alter nesting beaches, cause beach erosion, and inundate, or flood sea turtle nests.

 Hotter sand from increasing temperatures results in decreased hatching rates or complete nest failure.
 Increased sand temperatures also affect hatchlings by altering natural sex ratios, with hotter temperatures producing more female hatchlings.
+A recent study in Australia found that 99% of the green sea turtles around Raine Island were female.

 Sea turtles use ocean currents to travel and find prey.
 Warming ocean temperatures influence migratory species by altering currents and impacting the distribution and abundance of prey species.
 This can result in southerly species being found in more northerly regions, well outside of their normal range.
 Warmer water temperatures also affect coral reefs through coral bleaching which are vital to the survival of species like the hawksbill.